BarshisLab/21SpAdvancedGenomics/README.md

 -rwxr-xr-x 1 dbarshis users 4.3M Jan 21 23:55 Exercise2.fastq.tar.gz

 #7- add these commands to your notebook file
-You're looking at it buddy!
+You\'re looking at it buddy!

 #8- calculate how many sequences are in each file and add these results to your notebook file
 [dbarshis@turing1 exercises]$ head -1 Exercise2.fasta